 A former ferry platform on the north side of the island, the Anna Maria City Pier (100 S. Bay) is the centerpiece of Pine Avenue and the perfect place to start or end your trip.
 It hasn’t unloaded any passengers since Anna Maria was first connected by the Cortez and Manatee bridges to mainland Bradenton, but after being restored and expanded, the Pier is now a thriving restaurant and prime fishing spot at all times of day.

-A short jaunt down Gulf Drive from Pine Avenue, the MainSail Resort (101 66th St., Bradenton Beach) is the height of interior luxury without the exterior flash that clamors for attention.
+A short jaunt down Gulf Drive from Pine Avenue, the Mainsail Beach Inn (101 66th St., Bradenton Beach) is the height of interior luxury without the exterior flash that clamors for attention.
 Part of the Marriott Autograph Collection hotel series (the same collection as the Epicurean Hotel in Tampa), no expenses were spared on the details.

 Only sliding glass doors and a private porch separate the beach from its elegant and spacious rooms, hardwood floors and large kitchen.
 Offering 12 individual two- and three-bedroom suites, many with rooms facing the western coast of Anna Maria, each suite offers views of picturesque sunsets from the living room.

-“When the whole family goes down, we’ll rent two of those big three bedroom units, and it’s just very comfortable,” Stork says (reference Thom Stork, page 32).
+“When the whole family goes down, we’ll rent two of those big three bedroom units, and it’s just very comfortable,” Stork says.
 “A three bedroom unit is as big as our home, and it’s just extremely comfortable.
 You can fix as big a meal as you want to in there.
-When we go fishing, we’ll come back and if we had a good day, we’ll have a big fish fry.”
+When we go fishing, we’ll come back, and if we had a good day, we’ll have a big fish fry.”

 With a guest return rate of more than 70 percent, booking a room during the peak months of March through August can be difficult.

-Sandy Zinck, General Manager of the MainSail Resort, said plans are already in the works to develop a second waterfront property to the MainSail family, the Waterline Resort, a 32-suite resort featuring a 50-slip marina and exclusive beach access, slated for opening in the fall of 2016.
+Sandy Zinck, general manager of the Mainsail Beach Inn, said plans are already in the works to develop a second waterfront property to the MainSail family, the Waterline Marina Resort & Beach Club (5325 Marina Drive, Holmes Beach), a 32-suite resort featuring a 50-slip marina and exclusive beach access, slated for opening in August 2017.

-With exclusive pool access and a private beach entrance, guests and residents of the Tortuga Inn (1325 N Gulf Dr., Bradenton Beach) can enjoy all the luxury and exclusivity that Anna Maria has to offer.
+With exclusive pool access and a private beach entrance, guests and residents of the Tortuga Beach Resort (1325 N. Gulf Drive, Bradenton Beach) can enjoy all the luxury and exclusivity that Anna Maria has to offer.
 Divided between the BayFront Villa (studios and 2-bedrooms), Gulf View Studios (one-bedrooms), Palm Court South (studios to two-bedrooms) and Tortuga Gardens (one-bedrooms to deluxe apartments and penthouse), each room is available for daily or weekly rates.

-Multiple pools, a fourteen-slip private boat dock on Sarasota Bay, pet-friendly accommodations and family-friendly amenities are available to guests of the Tortuga Inn.
-On the rise as a wedding destination, especially with large groups, an Event Desk was recently created to help host nuptials or other events at all four resorts within the Anna Maria Island Resort family.
+Multiple pools, a fourteen-slip private boat dock on Sarasota Bay, pet-friendly accommodations and family-friendly amenities are available to guests of the Tortuga Beach Resort.
+On the rise as a wedding destination, especially with large groups, an event desk was recently created to help host nuptials or other events at all four resorts within the Anna Maria Island Resorts family.

-Ideal for the ‘get-up-and-go’ type of guests, Silver Surf Beachside Resort features 50 individual and adjoining rooms with king-size beds, pullout couches and small kitchens directly across Gulf Drive from a privately opened beach.
-Designed to look vintage while still with modern amenities, Silver Surf is a recurring fan-favorite that prides itself on cleanliness and exceptional service.
+Ideal for the ‘get-up-and-go’ type of guests, Silver Surf Beachside Resort (1301 Gulf Drive N., Bradenton Beach) features 50 individual and adjoining rooms with king-size beds, pullout couches and small kitchens directly across Gulf Drive from a privately opened beach.
+Designed to look vintage with modern amenities, Silver Surf is a fan-favorite that prides itself on cleanliness and exceptional service.

-Rodocker has owned the Silver Surf since 1984, eventually building its sister resort, the upscale BridgeWalk Resort, above the Bridge Street shopping district, a short walk from Bradenton Beach.
-Offering everything from large single ‘Apartos’ with mini kitchens and Murphy Beds (up to six can be adjoined at once) to two-bedroom, 2.5 bath townhouses with private patios, full kitchens and living rooms with fireplaces.
+Rodocker has owned the Silver Surf since 1984, eventually building its sister resort, the upscale BridgeWalk Resort (100 Bridge St., Bradenton Beach), above the Bridge Street shopping district, a short walk from Bradenton Beach.
+Offering everything from large single “Apartos” with mini kitchens and Murphy beds (up to six can be adjoined at once) to two-bedroom, 2.5 bath townhouses with private patios, full kitchens and living rooms with fireplaces.

 If you’re looking to turn your weekend getaway into something more long-term, Anna Maria boasts abundant real estate options perfectly suited to every taste and need.